Our2020View/Our2020View.github.io/coldweather.md

 <img src="/assets/webvalveheat1.jpg"/>

-After it was all tested, I added some Reflectix insulation and enclosed both valves in a plactic wrap:
+After it was all tested, I added some insulation and enclosed both valves in a plactic wrap:

 <img src="/assets/webvalveheat2.jpg"/>